Message from the CFO

 A Close Eye on the Balance Sheet

-Looking at invested capital from the assets perspective, we will emphasize efficient management of operating assets, strive to maintain appropriate inventory levels, control working capital, strengthen management of fixed assets, and periodically review shares held for business strategic purposes.
-Meanwhile, we will continue to address the issue of non-operating assets including idle fixed assets, either by finding ways to make effective use of them in our businesses or by selling them off.
+Looking at invested capital from the assets perspective, we will emphasize efficient management of operating assets, strive to maintain appropriate inventory levels, control working capital, strengthen management of fixed assets, and promote periodic verification and reclassification of cross-shareholdings.
+Meanwhile, we will continue to address the issue of non-operating assets, either by finding ways to make effective use of them in our businesses or by selling them off.

-From the financing perspective, we will stabilize our financial base and improve capital efficiency by reducing interest-bearing debt.
+From the financing perspective, we will stabilize our financial base so it is not affected by financial instability, and improve capital efficiency by reducing interest-bearing debt.
 If external financing is required, we will do so on a case-by-case basis based on a comprehensive assessment of the cost and time required to access the funds, balance in terms of debt-to-equity ratio and other metrics, and credit rating.
-In this way, we ensure the optimal balance between interest-bearing debt and shareholders’ equity in our capital structure.
+In this way, we will ensure the optimal balance between interest-bearing debt and shareholders’ equity in our capital structure.

 (2)Framework of Financial Strategies to Support New Value Creation